Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/02a_PostingHistory.md

     - **Problem**
     - **Pre-reservation**

-    For detailed information on the different posting types, see [Posting types](../Operation/03_CheckPostingHistory.md#posting-types).
+    For detailed information on the different posting types, see (./04_PostingTypes.md).

 - *Warehouse*
     Click the drop-down list and select the desired warehouse.
 All available warehouses are displayed in the list.